mikecann/mikecann.co.uk/public/posts/a-week-on-the-mac/post.md

 **Dislike:**

 Finder.
 I may not have got it setup totally correctly yet but so far this app has been pissing me off more than any other so far.
 I dont like the way you delete files and folders from it by either having to drag them to the recycle bin or by having to press cmd &amp; backspace, a simple backspace would have been better.
 Also copying files to and from folders is frustrating.
 In windows you select some files hit ctrl &amp; c then select the folder for the files to go to then ctrl &amp; v, do this in mac and your files and folders end up going in the root folder not the one you are navigating.
-The same goes for making a new folder, you would expect selecting a folder then going file -&gt; new folder would create a new folder in the selected folder, nope, it goes in the root again :(
+The same goes for making a new folder, you would expect selecting a folder then going file -> new folder would create a new folder in the selected folder, nope, it goes in the root again :(

 The cmd key.
 Why?
 What is the purpose of having control, alt and cmd?
 Im slowly getting used to using the cmd key for things such as cmd &amp; w to close windows and tabs and cmd &amp; n to open new things but I dont see why you couldnt just use ctrl for this purpose.
 Whats more, when I switch back to a windows computer at home I end up getting confused and hitting the alt key all the time :S